mitzip/mitzip.github.io/source/_posts/2013-06-21-fossx-osx-setup-for-the-foss-mind.markdown

 # `rake setup_github_pages` changes your domain to <user>.github.io
 vim _config.yml
 ```
+## Icing on the Cake
+Though this final peice of software is not required for the FOSS mind, it is required for my FOSS mind.

-[Eloquent](https://launchpad.net/eloquent) is the best Bible software for OSX, written in Objective-C.
+[Eloquent](https://launchpad.net/eloquent) is the best Bible software I've found for OSX.
+It runs natively
+written in Objective-C, just as it's Linux counterpart [Xiphos](http://xiphos.org) run natively written in C.